cosmin-enache/ColorTag/README.md

 This gem allows for the use of a simpler and more intuitive method of implementing ANSI escape sequences to color and format shell text.

 Sequences are in the format **\<xxx:TEXTHERE\>**, where `xxx` stands for special format characters.
-These sequences should come easily to anyone who is familiar with HTML.
+These sequences should come easily to anyone who is familiar with XML-style markup.

 ### Current Sequences: